Student Life / Student Services

 Additional hours are scheduled at the beginning of each term.
 (Hours are subject to change.)

 The Career Services commitment to you begins your first day on campus and lasts throughout your lifetime.
 We provide a multitude of free services and support to prepare and empower you to achieve your career goals.
-Learn more by attending the many Career Services events on campus, including: Internship Fair, professional panel discussions, etiquette and networking events, resume preparation workshop, graduate school preparation workshop, and career and job fairs.
+Learn more by attending the many Career Services events on campus, including: the annual career fair, professional panel discussions, resume preparation workshops, networking events and the graduate school preparation workshop.

-College is really about planning for your future life.
-Whether you will be attending graduate school or looking for a job, Career Services will help you create a personalized strategy through the iCAP individual career action plan.
-You may take a personal assessment to understand your strengths, meet with an advisor to explore "what can I do with this major?", be videotaped for a practice job interview, and/or get involved with the PACE (Peer Advocates for Career Exploration) club.
+Use the Career Services iCAP (individual Career Action Plan) to make the most out of your time at Daemen.
+Whether you will be attending graduate school or looking for a job, Career Services will help you create a strategy using SMARTs Goals.
+You may take a personal assessment to understand your strengths, meet with an advisor to explore "what can I do with this major?", and be videotaped to practice your interviewing skills.
+We are here to serve your needs.

 More information can be found on the department website: www.daemen.edu/career.

-Note: Numbers add up to greater than 100% as they reflect some graduates who are both employed and furthering their education.
+Note: *Career outcome information includes targeted knowledge rates received from the annual post graduate survey as well as reasonable and verifiable information obtained through other sources.
+Numbers add up to greater than 100% as they reflect some graduates who are both employed and furthering their education.
+Percentages are based on the number of responses.

 Career Field Experience

-The Career Field Experience program provides students with the opportunity to gain professionally related experience in their area of career interest.
+The Career Field Experience program provides students with the opportunity to gain work experience related to their academic major.
 Students may earn up to 12 hours of academic credit for internships during their college career.
-Employers include business, industry, government, health-related facilities, educational institutions, and cultural organizations found locally as well as nationwide.
+Organizations include business, industry, government, health-related facilities, educational institutions, and cultural groups found locally as well as nationwide.
+Successful completion of the online CFE 97-Career Prep Seminar is required before the Career Field Experience is approved.
+The fee is $50.
 Opportunities with the Washington Internship Institute (www.wiidc.org) are also available fall and spring semester via the College’s partnership in Washington, D.C.
-Successful completion of CFE 97, the Career Prep Seminar, is required before the Career Field Experience is approved.
-The fee for CFE 97 is $50.
 More information can be found at www.daemen.edu/career.

 Classroom Technology Services